tanvee09/TPO-project/README.md

+# Made for hackinUTU

-# TPO Hackathon Project
+# TPO Automation

-Automation of Training and Placement Cell of a college.
+Automation of Training and Placement Cell activities of a college.

+## Team # 56
+- Ravisha Sharma
+- Tanvee Balhara
+- Vidhi Shah